huidr/notes/classics/homer-iliad.md

 _Alexandria, also called Paris, challenges Menelaus—Helen and Priam view the Achaeans from the wall—The covenant—Paris and Menelaus fight, and Paris is worsted—Venus carries him off to save him—Scene between him and Helen._

-Paris boldy strides among Trojan forces but hides when he sees Menalaus.
+Paris boldy strides among Trojan forces but hides when he sees Menelaus.
 Hector reprimands him for being more beautiful than brave, which Paris does not deny.
 Hector, on Paris's wishes, proposes a combat between Paris and Menelaus, and the winner takes Helen and war concludes thus.
 Iris informs Helen, who now yearns for her former husband.
 Helen and Priam watches the battle, and Priam enquires about the Achaeans he sees—Agamemnon, Ulysses, Ajax.

 Priam takes the covenant.
 Combat begins; Menelaus gets the upper hand, strangles him until Venus intervenes to rescue Paris.
 Venus then asks Helen to stay with Paris.
 Helen rebukes Venus—it's unfair for Menelaus has won, and Venus is unfit to tread on Olympus for having suggested this—but is frightened.